 - Regular discussions in the classroom enable children to raise any concerns about friendship problems or playtime issues.
-Lunchtime Club, available every lunchtime, promotes and supports good friendships and helps children develop strategies to cope with relationships, getting on and falling out.
+Friendship Club, available every lunchtime, promotes and supports good friendships and appropriate social skills, and helps children develop strategies to cope with relationships, getting on and falling out.